 “No,” replied Sophie.

 “I’m here if you change your mind, Sweets.”

 “Whatever, Carl.
 Quit calling me Sweets.”

 Sophie curtly reminded him.
-“I don’t have to let you see her.”
+“You don’t have any rights.”

 “Come on, Soph,” he pleaded.
 “I know she’s not mine, but I’m the only father she’s ever known.
 She called me last night crying—again.
 She was lonesome.
 She asked me to come get her.
 I tried to get a hold of you to see if I could pick her up and when I couldn’t, I promised her I’d try to set something up soon.”

 Sophie considered his offer.
 It would be nice to sleep late.
 But then she remembered her promise to Olivia.

 “I’m taking Livvy shopping Sunday.
 We need to get a present for Katie’s birthday party,” she told Carl.